para-challenge/welcome/README.md

 - Each Pull request should contain only one commit and resolve only specific task
 - You should rebase your branch based on the `main` branch

-## Access to exam repository

-1. Login to GitHub.com page.
-1. On this repository, click **Actions**.
-2. In the left sidebar, click the workflow **Start challenge**.
-3. Above the list of workflow runs, click the Run workflow button.
-4. Fill the form:
-   - Use workflow from: leave "Branch main"
-   - Secret Token: Provide token that you received
-   - Check "I read `Prerequisites` and `Acceptance Criteria`, understand them and I'm ready to do start."

 Good luck!